help and hope for everyone: individuals or parents, ages 9 to 99

 For Example:

 "The Individualized Education Program (IEP) is a written document that is developed for each eligible child with a disability, like a learning disability.
 The Part B regulations of IDEA specify, the procedures that school districts must follow to develop, review and revise the IEP for each child.
 The document linked here sets out the IEP content that those regulations require."
-(4 pages) On page 3, there is a content choice that the child can take an alternate assessment that is selected and is appropriate for the child.
+(4 pages) On page 3, there is a content choice that the child can take an alternate assessment that is selected and appropriate.

 Looking at this information will help you prepare a Parent Report for the IEP team in advance of the meeting.
 Document information will help build a healthy working relationship with school personnel, and you will be able to participate as an equal member of your child's IEP team.

-Mem-ExSpan, Inc. and Innovative Learning Systems, Inc. as partners, are listed in the "Yellow Pages for Kids" and in the Parent Training and Information Centers (PTI) as affiliates.
+Mem-ExSpan, Inc. and Innovative Learning Stratagems, Inc. as partners, are listed in the "Yellow Pages for Kids" and in the Parent Training and Information Centers (PTI) as affiliates.

 Mem-ExSpan, Inc.